Get E-Book

 });

 That object becomes the child's parent environment.
-If the child also uses --env-file, the same precedence rule applies inside the child: the inherited WORKER_MODE value outranks env-file values for that key.
-Parent process code should construct that env object deliberately because it becomes the strongest layer for the child.
+If the child also uses --env-file, the same precedence rule applies inside the child.
+The inherited WORKER_MODE value outranks env-file values for that key.

 Operational Edges

 Env files are convenient because they are files.
-That is also the edge.
+That convenience brings risk.

 A checked-in .env file can expose credentials.
 A copied local file can drift from production.
-A file with permissive permissions can be readable by another local user.
+A file with loose permissions can be readable by another local user.
 A diagnostic report or debug log can include environment values.
-Secrets management and credential rotation belong in Chapter 26, but the local habit starts here: commit examples, not secrets.
+Secrets management and credential rotation belong in the security chapters, but the local habit starts here - commit examples, not secrets.

 # .env.example